About the Library

 American Memory Project from the Library of Congress.
 "American Memory provides free and open access through the Internet to written and spoken words, sound recordings, still and moving images, prints, maps, and sheet music that document the American experience."
 Also at the Library of Congress American Folklife Center is a collection of ethnographic resources.

 AN 320: Native People of North America course guide.
 Print and electronic resources available at NMU on this subject.
-Also, AN382 Health, Society & Culture.
+Also, AN383 Medical Anthropology: Pluralistic Systems of Health Care.

 Anthropology Resources on the Internet.
 Guiding you to scholarly Anthropological resources available on the Internet since 1995.

 The American Anthropological Association lists resources available on the Internet.

 Archeology and Anthropology links from the Voice of the Shuttle, a rather interesting collection of links in many disciplines from UC Santa Barbara.
 Another collection of Anthropology links, albeit smaller, is from USA People Search.

 NativeWeb.
 Resources for indigenous cultures from around the world.